Skip to content

 Do not give the agent a normal browser access-key URL such as #/register/....

 If the agent host starts cold and knows nothing about UnoLock yet, that is expected.
-The MCP should tell the agent to ask you for the UnoLock agent key connection URL first, and then ask for the PIN only if the key requires one.
+The MCP should tell the agent to ask you for the UnoLock agent key connection URL and, if configured, the PIN.
+That lets registration finish with fewer steps.

 Complete Registration